AlexRogalskiy/github-action-image-resizer/README.md

     </a>
 </p>

-Provides operations on resizing input image files (jpeg, png, webp, avif, tiff, gif, svg) by format parameters.
+Provides operations on resizing input images from a file or url (jpeg, png, webp, avif, tiff, gif, svg) by format parameters.

 ## _Inputs_